-NP: I think it’s always been a part of a DNA and wanting to know all facets of what it is that I was doing.
-Before I knew I would be a professional musician it was already my desire to be a multi-instrumentalist even at an early age from three or four.
+NP: I think it’s always been a part of my DNA and wanting to know all facets of what it is that I was doing.
+Before I knew I would be a professional musician it was already my desire to be a multi-instrumentalist even at an early age from 3 or 4.
 I would crawl up on different instruments.
-I didn’t know that I would be developing a skill-set to understand the inner workings of everything that I would be doing 10 to 15 years later.
+I didn’t know that I would be developing a skill set to understand the inner workings of everything that I would be doing 10 to 15 years later.
 I just had an intense desire for information and wanting to exhaustively know something.

 As much as I pride myself on being on top of my business, it’s not a capitalist mindset.
 It’s more so one of empowerment, understanding everything, and not being in the dark.
 I don’t glorify the tortured artist, “I don’t care about making money.”
 I don’t fit that kind of martyrdom.
 I don’t want that image.
 I want to know all aspects and be in control of it as much as possible.

 R: Why do you think there is a lot of martyrdom in the music where people take a $50 gig for their whole quartet?
 Was that always the case?